-    After acquiring the Rosencranz property at 456 Arlington Circle South in Wayzata, the WCSC is ready to embark on building a center that could do the following:
+After acquiring the Rosecranz property at 456 Arlington Circle South in Wayzata, the Wayzata Sailing Foundation is ready to embark on building a center that could do the following:

 -Provide year-round public access to Lake Minnetonka through educational programs and special events, including a community space within the center

 -Offer boats for rentals and racing, as well as launching and boat storage

 -Offer programs that increase the understanding, and appreciation of sailing, the environment, and the importance of preserving the lake eco-system—a Lakeshore Learning Center

 -Provide much needed handicap access to the building and accompanying facility for the existing adaptive sailing